Maelström (film): Filming

 Principal photography started in Montreal in September 1999, lasting until November.
 The fish narrator was portrayed via animatronics; while inspired by a trout, the model was designed to resemble a prehistoric species "with big black eyes and a sad, gaping mouth".

 Release

 Maelström premiered at the Montreal World Film Festival on 29 August 2000, before opening the Perspective Canada section in the Toronto International Film Festival in September 2000.
 The film had its U.S. debut at the Sundance Film Festival in January 2001, where it received a positive audience response.

 In early 1999, Alliance Atlantis chose to distribute the film in Quebec and internationally, while Odeon Films would release the film in the rest of Canada.
 It went to Canadian theatres on 15 September 2000.
 In July 2001, it opened on three screens in Paris and 11 total in France, to a small audience of 300 people on its first day.

 Reception

 Critical response

+The review aggregator website Rotten Tomatoes reported that 79% of critics have given the film a positive review based on 38 reviews, with an average rating of 6.7/10.
+The website's critical consensus states: "A peculiar breach of morality that leads with pretension: Denis Villeneuve guides Maelstrom through teetering absurdity without malicious intent".
+On Metacritic, the film has a weighted average score of 66 out of 100 based on 18 critics, indicating "generally favorable reviews".